MicahElie/Sym-Bot/README.md

 That's the core of the Symbot Project : Using a glove with sensors to control a robotic arm in the most intuitive way as possible, working in Symbiose with the user.

 ## Objectives
-Our robotic harm is a simple 3 degrees of freedom robot.
+Our robotic arm is a simple 3 degrees of freedom robot.
 The goal is to accomplish simple tasks only by using the "Glove controler".
 Here are four things we want to do:
 1. Push/Pull an object on table, placed in front of our robot
 2. Turn an interuptor On/Off, the interuptor being on the table
 3. Take a cellphone (200g max.) and keep it in the air